evanx/redishub/README.md

 - json.redishub.com - response content always `application/javascript`

 Short-term deployment plans:
+- Redis Cluster
+- `cdn.redishub.com` for read-only queries to open warm data via CloudFlare CDN
 - `archive.redishub.com` for read-only authenticated access to warm data
-- `cdn.redishub.com` for read-only queries to open warm data via CloudFlare CDN

 Note that clients should follow HTTP redirects to the above domains when reading data.

-Medium-term deployment plans:
-- a Redis Cluster on load-balanced dedicated servers e.g. with 64GB each.

 As soon as warranted, we look forward to deploying Redis Clusters on multiple 64GB dedicated machines in multiple regions.